Alyssa is an environmental scientist who enjoys writing about environmental issues, sustainability, animals, and travel.

 Old and Unused Wood

 If you're the creative type that can work the saw, anything's possible.
 Using old wood alone, shapes can be created, and words can be spelled to not only act as a decoration for any room but second as a shelf.
-Popular are the branching bookshelves made to look like trees that act as shelving.
+Popular right now are the branching bookshelves made to look like trees that act as shelving.

 Another idea for the handyman in all of us, this shelf utilizes doors as the bookends to a shelf.
 Sawed in half, these two parts act as the edges, holding the books in.
 These doors can be left in their original state, old, worn, and wooden, or painted to any color to match the interior.

 Shadow boxes can be used for a variety of sorts.
-When the class is taken out, similar to the drawers, they act as the perfect empty interior for a bookshelf.
+When the glass is taken out, similar to the drawers, they act as the perfect empty interior for a bookshelf.
 Wooden planks can be added to provide extra spacing; some of the boxes can be left as-is for a tall space.
 A similar look can be attained with a solid wooden frame and extra wood.
 Connecting the frame to four pieces of wood, one on each side creates a hollowed box, resembling the shadow box shelf.

 These seemingly ugly pipes can be utilized to create a rustic shelving unit.
 With or without a wooden plank for book support, these will act as useful shelves in a place somewhere you may have never considered before.